-9.7 Is it possible for third-country nationals who are temporarily no longer able to travel from Belgium to continue working in Belgium?
+10.7 Is it possible for third-country nationals who are temporarily no longer able to travel from Belgium to continue working in Belgium?

-The Flemish Region and the Brussels Capital Region have announced measures so that third-country nationals who are temporarily unable to leave Belgium due to force majeure can still be employed in certain situations.
-The Walloon Region has not yet taken a position on this matter.
+The Flemish Region, the Brussels Capital Region and the Walloon Region have announced measures so that third-country nationals who are temporarily unable to leave Belgium due to force majeure can still be employed in certain situations.

-Flemish Region:
+Flemish Region